yanivyacoby/a-guide-to-your-phd/index.md

 You can find a full list of organizers [below](#organizers).

 # Missed the Workshop?
-Want a refresher?
+Need a refresher?

 Don't worry!
-The complete material can be found [here](./guide.html).
+The complete workshop material can be found [here](./guide.html).

 # Organizers